 Making the best use of the time that's been given to us is one of the most important things we can do in life.
 Yet 88% of executives and middle managers today are battle-weary, unhappy, and stressed-out.
 Typically earning good money, they find themselves hostages to their egos, and living lives of quiet desperation.
 But where do they go for help?

 That's why I started NINETY.Connect with me on LinkedIn

 As the marketing director at Randstad, I set up a programme called ‘How I Became’.
 My team reached out to a special group of candidates who had found their fulfiilment@work.
 We asked them to share their own 'one piece of advice' for the next generation coming through.

 'The 12%ers', as they became known, play by a different set of rules to manage their careers.
 I'm on a mission to share these new rules with the ambitious executives as they work through their own journeys to find the fulfilment they’re looking for in their own working lives.

 'Becoming Me' is a 10-minute documentary focusing on the lives of four people, their career dilemmas, and the twist and turns in their journeys to find their ideal jobs.
 The stories are told in a revealing series of interviews, and the film is directed by multi award-winning filmmaker Ben Anthony.

-According to the statistics, people’s view work today is far from positive.
+According to Gallup, people’s view work today is far from positive.
 Most people are simply not happy in their jobs and with the world changing so rapidly, many of us are unsure how to adapt and stay ahead in our careers.
 This is leading to a mass disillusionment that needs to be addressed.
 How's your relationship with work?